Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 • Spray Them Away with Water: If you notice these pests gathering on the side of your home, you can use soapy water to remove them.

 • Treat Your Yard: Spraying your yard with a plant-based insecticide spray, like our Yard Bug Spray, can help to prevent and eliminate an infestation.
-It kills on contact and provides residual repellency.
+It kills pests and provides residual repellency protection.

 • Don’t Crush Bugs: If Asian lady beetles have made their way inside, you don’t want to smash them.
 This will release an unpleasant odor.

 • Treat Your Home: Our plant-based Home Bug Spray can also help to get rid of Asian lady beetles.
-Not only does it kill these pests on contact, it also has repellent properties.
+Not only does it kill these pests, it also has repellent properties.

 Leave a comment